 - Even more application volume on remaining openings

-Let's talk about what nobody in HR wants to acknowledge: the job market is creating a mental health crisis among job seekers.
+Nobody in HR wants to acknowledge this: the job market is creating a mental health crisis among job seekers.
+Not metaphorically.
+Clinically.

-This isn't weakness.
+This is not weakness.
 This is a rational psychological response to a broken system.

-The specific cruelty of modern job searching is what researchers call "unresolved loops" — situations that demand your attention but never reach resolution.
+The specific cruelty of modern job searching is these unresolved loops.
 You apply.
 You wait.
 Nothing comes.
-Was the job ghost?
+Was the job a ghost?
 Did ATS reject you?
 Was a human ever involved?
 You'll never know.
 Your brain can't close the loop.
 The stress accumulates.

 Multiply that by 150 applications and you understand why people break.